 Sifu is a game all about seeking revenge while trying to look as cool as possible and also trying not to become old.
-It’s filled with interesting mechanics that make it stand out, and it’s important to have a good grasp of them to make sure you can actually get through the game without turning into dust.
+It’s filled with interesting mechanics that make it stand out, and it’s important to have a good grasp of them to make sure you can actually get through the game without turning into dust and knowing what the Sifu best skills are.

 To help you out, we’ve gone ahead and put together this handy guide on what the best Sifu skills are, including detailing how Sifu’s skills work exactly, and which you should permanently unlock first.